doganince/samplecycle/README.md

 ## 📞 Contact

 If you have any questions or feedback, please feel free to reach out.

+## 🚀 Planned Features

+Here are some features that are planned for the near future:

+- Add Trivy scan for all Docker images to ensure security compliance.
+- Enhance CI/CD pipeline with additional testing stages.
+- Integrate monitoring and alerting using Prometheus and Grafana.

 <a href="https://www.buymeacoffee.com/dogan_ince" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>